bedekelly/pysh/README.md

 These can also be mixed for clarity, e.g.:
 `sh.cp("-r", "directory1 directory2 directory3", "destfolder")`
 The wrapper is mainly implemented with the itertools chain function, which flattens the list of arguments.
+You can also pass in your list of arguments as an iterable, and it will be flattened accordingly.